Hypercubed/dynamo/README.md

 # ts-typed-function

-Typed-functions in TypeScript using decorators
+Runtime function overloading in TypeScript using decorators

 ## Introduction

+* Compose multiple function signatures into a correctly typed function.
 * Runtime type-checking of function arguments based on TypeScript types.
-* Compose multiple function signatures into a correctly typed function.
 * Define up-conversion of types.
-* Supports union types, any type, and variable arguments.
+* Supports union types, `any` type, and variable arguments.

+> Requires `experimentalDecorators` and `emitDecoratorMetadata` be enabled in your tsconfig.

 ## TLDR Usage